jiayouuu/video_ai_admin/README.md

-# react-vite-ts-starter
+# video_ai_admin

-This template should help get you started developing with react-vite-ts-starter.
+This template should help get you started developing with video_ai_admin.

 ## Project Setup